 Levies for Debt Service.
 Notwithstanding the abatement provisions discussed above, a taxing entity may, if otherwise authorized by law, increase the rate of an ad valorem tax for the payment of any obligations secured by the proceeds of that tax ("tax-secured obligations") if the entity determines that the additional tax rate is necessary to satisfy those obligations.
 Pursuant to the Abatement Act, an additional tax rate is deemed necessary if the rate of the ad valorem tax most recently levied for the payment of the tax-secured obligations will not produce sufficient revenue, after considering the effect of the partial abatement, to satisfy those obligations during the next fiscal year.
 Such an increase in the rate of an ad valorem tax for the payment of tax-secured obligations is exempt from the partial abatement formulas if the obligations for which that increase is imposed are issued (a) before July 1, 2005 or (b) on or after July 1, 2005, if before the issuance of the obligations (1) the governing body of the taxing entity makes a finding that no increase in the rate of an ad valorem tax is anticipated to be necessary for payment of the obligations during their term and (2) the debt management commission of the county approves the finding.
-The Board and the County Debt Management Commission have made the appropriate findings with respect to the Bonds; accordingly, any increase in the rate of ad valorem taxes required to pay the principal of and interest on the Bonds is exempt from the partial abatement formulas described above.
 The tax rate also may be increased if otherwise authorized by law if voter approval is obtained.
 However, tax rates which were voter-approved before April 6, 2005, generally are not exempt from the Abatement Act formulas.
+Any increase in property taxes needed to repay the Bonds is not exempt from partial abatement.
+However, an increase in taxes is not expected to be needed to repay the Bonds.